Evaluating the Effectiveness of Personalized Medicine with Software

-Given the estimate $\hat{d}$ (and $\hat{d_0}$, estimated analogously), the question remains of how to compute $\Vhat$ for subjects we have not yet seen in order to estimate $\Ihato$.
+Given the estimates $\hat{d}$ and $\hat{d_0}$, the question remains of how to explicitly compute $\Vhat$ for subjects we have not yet seen in order to estimate $\Ihato$.
 That is, we are trying to estimate the expectation of an allocation procedure over covariate space $\mathcal{X}$.

 Recall that in the test data, our allocation prediction $\dhat(\x_i)$ is the binary recommendation of $T_1$ or $T_2$ for each $\xtesti$.
-If we recommended the treatment that the subject actually was allocated in the RCT, i.e. $\dhat(\x_i) = A_i$, we consider that subject to be \qu{lucky.} We define lucky in the sense that by the flip of the coin, the subject was randomly allocated to the treatment that our model-based allocation procedure estimates to be the better of the two treatments.
-This definition of a \qu{lucky subject} was also employed by \citet{Yakovlev1994} and \citet{DeRubeis2014}.
+If we recommended the treatment that the subject actually was allocated in the RCT, i.e. $\dhat(\x_i) = A_i$, we consider that subject to be \qu{lucky}.
+We define lucky in the sense that by the flip of the coin, the subject was randomly allocated to the treatment that our model-based allocation procedure estimates to be the better of the two treatments.

-The average of the lucky subjects' responses should estimate the average of the response of new subjects who are allocated to their treatments based on our procedure $d$.
-This average is exactly the estimate of $\Vhat(\dhat)$ we are seeking.
+The average of the lucky subjects' responses should estimate the average of the response of new subjects who are allocated to their treatments based on our procedure $d$ and this is the estimate of $\Vhat[\dhat]$ we are seeking.
 Because the $\x$'s in the test data are assumed to be sampled randomly from population covariates, this sample average estimates the expectation over $\mathcal{X}$, i.e. $\expesubsup{\X, A}{d}{Y}$ conditional on the training set.

-In order to make this concept more clear, it is convenient to consider a $2 \times 2$ matrix which houses the sorted entries of the out-of-sample $\ytest$ based on the predictions $\dhat(\x_i)$'s (Table~\ref{tab:two_by_two}).
-This matrix illustrates the cross tabulated entries of the out-of-sample $\ytest$ and the predictions $\dhat(\x_i)$'s.
+In order to make this concept more clear, it is convenient to consider Table~\ref{tab:two_by_two}, a $2 \times 2$ matrix which houses the sorted entries of the out-of-sample $\ytest$ based on the predictions, the $\dhat(\x_i)$'s.